StevenLambion/SwiftDux/README.md

 ## ActionBinding<_>

-Using the `map(state:binder:)` method on the `ConnectableView` protocol to bind an action to the props object.
+Use the `map(state:binder:)` method on the `ConnectableView` protocol to bind an action to the props object.
 It can also be used to bind an updatable state value with an action.

 ```swift
 struct TodosView: ConnectableView {